 During the summer between sophomore and junior year, a student takes college classes totaling six credit hours.
 Each fall and spring semester, a student takes one 3-credit hour course.
-Classes are taken at a Maricopa Community College with the exception of ACE Puente whose learning format is on-line.
-The cycle repeats again starting the summer between the junior and senior year of high school.
+Classes are taken at a Maricopa Community College with the exception of Rio Salado ACE, which has an on-line format.
+The cycle repeats again starting the summer between the junior and senior year of high school, so that students may earn up to 24 college credits while in the program.
 Students participate in the program as a cohort.
 Students and their families participate in an orientation and a series of ongoing activities and events, such as financial aid and career workshops, designed to keep them informed and connected throughout the two years.

 1) to increase the number of students graduating from high school

 2) to increase the number of students continuing on to college

 3) to increase the number of students earning a degree or certificate.